 How Much Do You Think It Costs to Install a Gas Cooker and Hob?

 This may sound like a strange question but we are conducting research into how much consumers think certain services and projects will cost.
+We’ll use the data to compare expectations with how much it really costs.

 The question below is optional, you can skip it if you wish: